sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-create/spa-process-action-create.md

 ### Publish action project

-Once the action project is released, you can the publish any release version of the action by clicking **Publish to Library** from top-right corner.
+Once the action project is released, you can then publish any release version of the action by clicking **Publish to Library** from top-right corner.

 <!-- border -->![Action Project](ActionProject_22.png)